B23BB1024/cn-chat-server/readme.md

 - Windows (Tested on Windows 10/11)
 - MinGW or Visual Studio for compilation

+## 🚀 Building Instructions

+1. Install MinGW on Windows.
+2. Navigate to project folder:

 ### 🏗️ Compilation:
 ```bash
 # Compile Server